 The second PFC deficit, artifactual thinking deficit, indicates an under functioning right PFC and involves nonverbal thinking skills which would be anything beyond naming and numbering.
 The right PFC was traditionally thought to not be involved in higher cognitive functioning.
 It is now known that this area is involved in performing many higher level tasks.
 Weakened functioning in this area of the brain may appear as a lack of emotional intelligence or social intelligence with an inability to read other people or situations accurately.
 A person with a deficit here may not be able to evaluate courses of action or understand how their actions and behavior affect others.
 People may appear self-absorbed, selfish, insensitive and find themselves outcasts.

 Arrowsmith-Young writes: “The right prefrontal cortex allows us to navigate our social and emotional world.
 Without this capacity in place, we are rudderless.”
 Arrowsmith-Young tells the story of the tenth-grader, Nathaniel, with no “off” button.
 He could not read facial and body cues, had very few friends, and was unable to focus on anything beyond himself and his own immediate needs.
 After two years of cognitive exercises to address the artifactual thinking deficit, Nathaniel has numerous friends, a lively Facebook page, is doing well in school, and is happy.

-A better performing brain can also be achieved with neurofeedback (see blog post A Mood Ring For The Mind for more information) and Brain Wave Optimization (see blog post It Begins In The Brain for more information).
+A better performing brain can also be achieved with neurofeedback (see blog: A Mood Ring For The Mind for more info) and Brain Wave Optimization (see blog: It Begins In The Brain for more info).
 Both are non-invasive therapies in which electrodes are placed on the head and the brain is trained to function more optimally.